 Find them fascinating

 If you change your mindset from annoyance to fascination, where you observe their behaviour and find it interesting from a social study perspective, this will enable emotional detachment.
 This detachment will mean you can be present to their negative

 attitude and behaviour without taking it on as anything to do with you.
 Personally, I find this a really effective strategy because I can be curious about what they will get up to next rather than dreading it happening.
 Imagine you are watching their behaviour on a reality TV show and can observe it as an outsider to give you that detachment from their negativity.

 You may have noticed that all of these tips involve you taking the moral high ground and changing your mindset.
 This can seem unfair that you have to make the changes when it’s the other person being difficult.
 But that’s what having an internal locus of control is all about.
 Ultimately the only thing we have complete control over is how we handle a situation, and we are already making unconscious choices to let them negatively impact us.
 These techniques are a few ways to consciously make different choices to serve you better, and the more you apply them the more they will become your natural response.
 Apply these strategies regularly and that toxic colleague will lose all power over you and your emotions.

-If you would like to discuss how my blend of online Cognitive Hypnotherapy and Coaching can help you create more positive mind patterns to thrive in and outside of work, get in touch to book a free discovery call.
+If you would like to discuss how my blend of online Cognitive Hypnotherapy and Coaching can help you create more positive mind patterns to thrive in and outside of work, get in touch to book a free virtual coffee.